How to avoid the Christmas traffic jams

 Longest sets of roadworks over Christmas

-Highways England said 97% of roadworks on motorways and major routes would be cleared by 06:00 on Friday and would not resume until 2 January.
+Highways England said 97% of roadworks on motorways and major routes were cleared by 06:00 on Friday and would not resume until 2 January.

 There are about 40 sets that will stay in place because it would not be safe to remove them.